LavanyaMiddha/DollarBot2/README.md

 # :star: What's New?

 - **Goal Setting:** Users will be able to set Long and Short term goals to keep a limit on their expenses.
+- **Visualization:** Visualizations to depict user expenses per category and Visualizations to compare user’s long-term and short-term goals.
 - **Alerts:** Once the amount set as target for a particular category is reached, the user is alerted regarding the reaching if budget set for that particular category of expense.
 - **Multi-Currency Support:** Log expenses in multiple currencies (USD, INR, EUR, etc.) and view all the data on one dashboard.
 - **Adding Friends And Splitting Bills:** With a Bill having multiple contributors, the users can add these contributors as friends and spli the bills showing how much each friend contributes.
+- **Automated Build Pipeline:** Integrated quality check tools such as Pylint, AutoPep8, EsLint, Prettier.
 - **Bug Fixes and Improved Flow:** Addressed numerous bugs and issues to enhance the overall stability and user experience of the application.
 The latest updates include fixes to issues related to the previous flow of the application, ensuring a smoother and more reliable user interaction.
 The workflow has been improved so that the coverage of the code of the project is automated and it is easier to understand the code coverage of the project.
 Our commitment to quality assurance and user satisfaction is reflected in these improvements.

 Are you a developer? <a href="https://github.com/LavanyaMiddha/DollarBot2/blob/main/README.md">Click here: For Developers and Future Contributors</a>